winston98321/ADIP/README.md

 # Advanced Digital Image Processing Project

 ## Introduction
 This project is part of the Advanced Digital Image Processing (ADIP) course.
-I used pure C++ to implement the algorithms, but in some instances, I utilized OpenCV's built-in cod in professor's require.
+I used pure C++ to implement the algorithms, but in some instances, I utilized OpenCV's built-in code in professor's require.
 Please give a star if you think it's helpful

 ## Note to Beginners